davecroman/TouchAndPlay/README.md

 ### Method 2: By installing the application using an installer

 1. Download the contents of this folder: https://www.dropbox.com/sh/6m84m41yuzvolvi/AAAoYh01k2AGnuQPsQjuKZZia?dl=0
-2. Follow the instructions
+2. Follow the instructions in *Installation Instructions.txt*

-**Note**: The *Dependencies* folder contains the Kinect driver installers and the Microsoft .NET framework.
+**Note**: The *Dependencies* folder contains the Kinect driver and the Microsoft .NET 4.0 installers

 ## Contributing and reporting issues

 For any issues, concerns, or ideas, please send an email to davecromandev@gmail.com

 Thank you

+## Acknowledgements

+This application was developed with the help of Kai Salamanca, Diana Pacapac, and Dr. Jaime Caro.
+Design was driven by feedback from the team in the Department of Rehabilitation Medicine of Philippine General Hospital.